efeshka/math-for-analytics/README.md

-# math-for-analytics
+# Math for Analytics

-Math problems and solutions relevant for data and IT analyst interviews
+This repository contains math problems and solutions that frequently appear in analyst interviews.

+Focus areas:
+- Probability and expectation
+- Combinatorics
+- Logical reasoning
+- Algebraic transformations

+Solutions are written step by step.